alexarje/sensing/book/week2.md

 ---
 title: "Week 2: Listening"
+subtitle: Why it makes sense to intersect music psychology and music technology
+description: This page describes the motivation behind making a web resource for the course MUS2640 Sensing Sound and Music at the University of Oslo.
 exports:
   - format: pdf
 ---

 # Influential people and theories

+This week, we will focus on some influential thinkers and practitioners from the 20th century that have contributed to our current understanding as a phenomenon.

 ## Pierre Schaeffer and the Sound Object

-[Pierre Schaeffer](https://en.wikipedia.org/wiki/Pierre_Schaeffer) (1910–1995), a French composer and musicologist, is renowned for pioneering [musique concrète](https://en.wikipedia.org/wiki/Musique_concr%C3%A8te), a form of electroacoustic music that uses recorded sounds as raw material.
-Schaeffer's work laid the foundation for modern sound design, electronic music, and auditory research, influencing generations of composers and sound theorists.
+The French composer and musicologist [Pierre Schaeffer](https://en.wikipedia.org/wiki/Pierre_Schaeffer) (1910–1995) is renowned for pioneering [musique concrète](https://en.wikipedia.org/wiki/Musique_concr%C3%A8te), a form of electroacoustic music that uses recorded sounds as raw material.
+Throughout his work, Schaeffer's work laid the foundation for modern sound design, electronic music, and auditory research, influencing generations of composers and sound theorists.

-### The sound object
-Schaeffer emphasized the importance of isolating sounds from their sources and meanings, treating them as abstract entities, what he called [sound objects](https://en.wikipedia.org/wiki/Sound_object) (*l'objet sonore*) for musical exploration.
-The idea is to describe sounds based on their characteristics, such as iterative (repeated), sustained, and impulsive sounds, providing a framework for analyzing and composing with sound.

-### Reduced Listening
+At the core of Schaeffer's thinking is the [sound object](https://en.wikipedia.org/wiki/Sound_object) (*l'objet sonore*), a coherent "chunk" of sound.
+His argument was that when listening to sound, we do not hear the continuous sound but that our perception is grouped into series of sound objects with specific properties.

-One of Schaeffer's ideas was to focus on the intrinsic qualities of sound itself—its texture, tone, and dynamics—rather than its source or semantic meaning.
+Further, Schaeffer introduced the idea of *reduced listening* as a way to focus on the intrinsic qualities of sound *itself* rather than its source (sound-producing objects and actions) or semantic meaning.
+This includes a sound's texture, tone, and dynamics.

+Schaeffer developed a *spectromorphology*, a large taxonomy for describing any type of sound object.

+Todo: add TARSOM

+We will not get into the details of this, but it is worth noting the thre core sound types he introduced: impulsive, sustained, and iterative.

+Todo: add shapes

+Schaeffer's thoughts have inspired numerous theorists and composers to date.
+In Norway, Schaeffer's thoughts have been moved forwards by Professor Rolf Inge Godøy (UiO) and Lasse Thoresen (NMH).

 ## Michel Chion and AudioVisual theory